Elon, North Carolina

 You can pray frequently and fervently and still not be heard by God.
 You can be a child of God and not be heard when you pray.
 This is the second parable of Jesus in the same chapter of Luke on prayer.

-This Pharisee went to church.
+This Pharisee was religious.
+He went to church.
 He went to a prayer meeting.
+There is nothing wrong with being religious but it is not enough to save you.
 There are people who are very religious but are lost.
 There are many Muslims who pray five times a day.
 They are very religious and very devout, just like this Pharisee.

 The Pharisee was moral.
 He was not a bank robber.
 He did not cheat on his taxes.
 He didn’t run around on his wife.
 He kept his marriage vows.
 He was a law-abiding citizen and was well-respected in the community.
 He was very moral outwardly (Matthew 23:25-28).
-Good works do not save anyone (Galatians 2:16).
+It is good to be moral but good works do not save anyone (Galatians 2:16).

-In fact, he did not just fast, he tithed.
-Not all Christians do that and he tithed more than was required.
+This Pharisee tithed MORE than was required.
 The Law only required you to tithe corn, wine, oil and cattle (Deuteronomy 14:22-23).
 The Pharisees didn’t just tithe food, they tithed herbs and spices (cf. Luke 11:42; Matthew 23:23).

 You can tithe in church and still be lost.
 This Pharisee tithed himself straight to Hell.
 The lesson, once again, is that good works do not save, even if you do a lot of them (Romans 10:1-3; Galatians 1:14).